zyedidia/eget/man/eget.md

   place the executable in that directory.
 The `--to` flag may also be used to customize the install location.

+  GitHub limits API requests to 60 per hour for unauthenticated users.
+If you would like to perform more requests (up to 5,000 per hour), you can set up a personal access token and assign it to the environment variable **`GITHUB_TOKEN`** when running Eget.
+Eget will read this variable and send the token as authorization with requests to GitHub.

   The behavior of Eget is configurable in a number of ways via options.
   Documentation for these options is provided below.